Unitary equivalence of a matrix to its transpose: Proof of Theorem

 \subsection{The simple direction}

 One implication of the proof is now trivial.
-If $T$ is unitarily equivalent to a direct sum of CSMs, ASMs, and matrices of the form $A \oplus A^t$, then $T$ is UET by Lemmas \ref{LemmaUECSM}, \ref{LemmaUEASM}, and \ref{LemmaBlock}.
+If $T$ is unitarily equivalent to a direct sum of CSMs, SHMs, and matrices of the form $A \oplus A^t$, then $T$ is UET by Lemmas \ref{LemmaUECSM}, \ref{LemmaUESHM}, and \ref{LemmaBlock}.